 Claims Procedures

-If your Benefits Statement from the YMCA Retirement Fund does not reflect your understanding of your participation dates or account balances and the YMCA Retirement Fund’s Customer Service Department confirms that it reflects the YMCA Retirement Fund’s records, if you do not receive the benefits you expected or if your application for benefits is denied, you may file a claim for benefits with the YMCA Retirement Fund within the six-year period beginning on the date that you knew or should have known of the material facts on which the claim is based.
+If your Benefits Statement from the YMCA Retirement Fund does not reflect your understanding of your participation dates or account balances and the YMCA Retirement Fund’s Customer Service Department confirms that it reflects the YMCA Retirement Fund’s records, if you do not receive the benefits you expected or if your application for benefits is denied, you may file a claim for benefits with the YMCA Retirement Fund within the two-year period beginning on the date that you knew or should have known of the material facts on which the claim is based.
 It is expected that any claimant has the same knowledge of the facts as the applicable participant and beneficiary.

 If you file a claim for benefits and your claim is denied, you will receive a written determination from the Claims Review Panel of the YMCA Retirement Fund.
 If you wish to appeal the decision, you may do so in writing to the Board’s Benefits and Operations Committee.
 The Benefits and Operations Committee will review your appeal and notify you in writing of their decision regarding the claim.
 If your claim is for disability retirement benefits, separate procedures apply and your claim will be processed by the Disability Administrator, an insurance carrier.